gleich/fgh/README.md

 fgh clone <owner/name>
 ```

-Would clone to `~/github/Matt-Gleich/public/Go/fgh/` by default, `~` being `$HOME`.
+If we were to run `fgh clone Matt-Gleich/fgh` it would be cloned to `~/github/Matt-Gleich/public/Go/fgh/` by default (`~` being your home directory).
 Once cloned, this path will be copied to your clipboard automatically (this can be turned off with [`fgh configure`](#️-fgh-configure) or just by editing the config file directly).

 > NOTE: On Linux machines running the X Window System, this program requires the `xclip` or `xsel` packages.

 This structure can be somewhat difficult to navigate in the terminal using conventional methods such as the use of the `cd` command.
-I suggest TUI-based filesystem navigators such as [ranger](https://github.com/ranger/ranger) to help speed up the process.
+Because of this, we created the [`fgh ls` command](#-fgh-ls) and a way to [use it with cd](#fgh-ls-for-cd).

 ### ⬆️ `fgh update`